Flag Hardy space theory on Heisenberg groups and applications: Singular integrals and the proof of Theorem A

-Similarly, the other versions of the Hardy space involve auxiliary functions (usually written $\phi^{(1)}$ and $\phi^{(2)}$).
-It is now also clear that the Hardy space is largely independent of these functions, as long as they satisfy the relevant decay and cancellation conditions. \end{remark}
+Similarly, the other versions of the Hardy space involve auxiliary functions (usually written $\phi\one$ and $\phi\two $).
+It is now also clear that the Hardy space is largely independent of these functions, as long as they satisfy the relevant decay, cancellation and invertibility conditions. \end{remark}